 Events taking place during peak class hours (M-F, before 6:00 pm) are not scheduled until after classroom assignments are finalized for the term (i.e., after the first two weeks of each quarter); academic classes always take priority over events.

 Events taking place after 6:00 pm on weekdays or anytime on weekends cannot be scheduled until after class scheduling has been run for that quarter (e.g. mid July for Autumn and Winter quarters, early November for Spring, late January for Summer).

-Non-academic events are scheduled according to guidelines determined by the Committee on Public Events, which is sponsored by the President's Office and Stanford Events.
+Non-academic events are scheduled according to guidelines determined by the Committee on Public Events, which is sponsored by the President's Office and the Office of Special Events & Protocol.

 Food and/or drink are strictly prohibited in Registrar’s classrooms.

 There are many facilities and resources on campus for student groups looking to reserve space for a meeting or an event.
 The policies and information about available student space can be found at the Office of Student Engagement (OSE) web site.

 If a University department is sponsoring you or your group, only the head of the department may give the authorization to act as your sponsor.
 The department head will assign a contact person who has authority to sign forms under the department's account number.
 The contact person is the one who must contact RSO (Registrar Scheduling Office) to place the request.

 If a student organization is sponsoring you, the president of the group must submit your request via Office of Student Engagement web site.

 An off-campus person cannot place a request with the Registrar's Scheduling Office (RSO).
 You must give details of your event to your sponsor.